RusiWang99/RusiWang99.github.io/_publications/2026-01-11-Mitigating revenue loss and congestion surcharge by rail freight subsidy optimization in a multimodal multicommodity freight transportation market.md

 title: "Mitigating revenue loss and congestion surcharge by rail freight subsidy optimization in a multimodal multicommodity freight transportation market (First author)"
 collection: publications
 permalink: /publication/2026-01-11-Mitigating revenue loss and congestion surcharge by rail freight subsidy optimization in a multimodal multicommodity freight transportation market
-excerpt: 'This study particularly analyzes the impact of adjusting the tradeoff between the carrier and shippers in freight subsidy design.
+excerpt: 'This study particularly analyzes the impact of adjusting the tradeoff between the interest of the carrier and shippers in freight subsidy design.
 It extends to detail the efficient algorithm from our *Transport Policy* journal paper, providing its full mathematical formulation.'
 date: 2026-01-11
 venue: '105th Annual Meeting of the Transportation Research Board'
 paperurl: ''